Chart Color Schemes

 South Maclean has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 20 projects that may impact this region.
-Notable projects include Flagstone Community Hub, Pebble Creek, Flourish Estate, and Flagstone.
-The following details those considered most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 20 projects that may impact the area.
+Notable projects include Flagstone Community Hub, Pebble Creek, Flourish Estate, and Flagstone City.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.